provos/planaieditor/README.md

         ```
     *   This will start the backend server, serving the bundled frontend.
     *   Navigate to `http://localhost:5001` (or the address shown in the console) in your web browser.

-## Disclaimer

-**This project is currently in a pre-release state.** It is intended for development and testing purposes only and is not officially supported.
-Features may change, and bugs are expected.

 ## Contributing